-The safeguarding structure which ensures the safety and welfare of all children who interact with Oldham Athletic.
-The safeguarding team consist of SSM & DSO from the Club, Academy and Community Trust.
+Our safeguarding structure ensures the safety and welfare of all children who interact with Oldham Athletic.
+The safeguarding team consists of SSM & DSO from the Club, Academy and Community Trust.

-DSO are responsible and to provide leadership to deliver the safeguarding strategy, vision, values, priorities, policies promoting the welfare of vulnerable groups.
-They are also responsible for embedding safeguarding within their own departments as well as being the point of contact should a concern arise within their own department.
+The DSO's have the responsibility to provide leadership in the delivery of the safeguarding strategy, vision, values, priorities, and policies thus promoting the welfare of vulnerable groups.
+They are also, responsible for embedding safeguarding within their own departments as well as being the point of contact should a concern arise within that department.

-Employees, volunteers and Board Members are responsible for familiarising themselves with the policy and procedures, ensuring the safety and welfare of all children, adults at risk as well as promoting best practice and creating a safe and inclusive environment to prevent harm occurring through awareness of what constitutes abuse or neglect.
+Employees, Volunteers and Board Members are responsible for familiarising themselves with the policy and procedures, ensuring the safety and welfare of all children, adults at risk as well as promoting best practice and creating a safe and inclusive environment to prevent harm occurring through awareness of what constitutes abuse or neglect.